aidanmontare-edu/psws-zenodo/README.md

 `pip3 install --upgrade -i https://test.pypi.org/simple/ --no-deps psws-zendo`

+Once you have this, you should be able to run it with `python3 psws-zenodo.py` or `psws-zenodo.py`.
+Note that reading the config files may not work yet.

 In the future, this project will be hosted on the main Python Package Index.

 To use: